 Finally, on the Earning basis FastTab, enter the earning codes that can be included when the basis is Percent of earnings.
 To enter an earning code, click Add, and then select the earning code in the list.
 Typically, your legal department determines the appropriate earning codes.
 Don't enter earning codes if the basis is Fixed amount, or if the benefit is for administrative fees.

 You can't change the list of earning codes on the Maintain benefits page for a specific worker.
 However, you can change the basis.
 If you change the basis to Percent of earnings, but no earning codes are entered here, the calculated amount of the deduction for the garnishment or tax levy is 0 (zero).

 The next step is to enroll workers in garnishments and tax levies.
-For more information, see Garnishment and tax levy enrollment tasks.
+For more information, see Enroll workers in garnishments or tax levies.